 The Haitian Renaissance artists like Hippolite and Philomé Obin didn’t follow a particular school or style of art.
 Instead, they creatively searched for ways to express themselves and their culture.
 Today some contemporary artists adhere to their “naïve,” linear, and hand-painted style, while others–called the moderns–reject the Cap-Haitien style of painting in favor of the art schools and styles of the US and Europe.
 Nevertheless, the work of the moderns has the same vibrancy of color, historicism, voodoo influence, and vitality that can be found in the art of the naïves.

 Another modern artist with numerous pieces in The Art of Haiti is Ralph Allen.
 Although born in Haiti, he emigrated to New York at a relatively young age to escape the reign of Haiti’s Duvalier dictators, “Papa Doc” and “Baby Doc.”
 Much of Allen’s work addresses the terror of the Duvalier years and the ongoing political, social, and environmental problems in Haiti.
 His pieces are lyrical, blending images together in a flowing pattern that pulls viewers in like a visual maze.
 Sometimes the effect is sensuous, as with “Mistress Erzuile;” at other times it conveys violence or horror.
+One can also collect quality travel wall art and carry it with convenience wherever they go.

 Although laid out somewhat confusingly and in desperate need of better signage, “The Art of Haiti: Loas, History, and Memory” provides a good introduction to the art and creativity of this unique country and the indomitable spirit of the people who live there.